 Food documentaries can frame complex information in a more interesting and active way, especially for the visual learners.
-As our culture’s interest in food grows, so has the number of food documentaries.
+As our society’s interest in food grows, so has the number of food documentaries.
 Today we’re sharing our 25 Best Food Documentaries to Watch.
 Pop some non-GMO popcorn and settle onto the couch for some fascinating, groundbreaking and life-altering viewing!

 What It’s About: Director Morgan Spurlock chronicles his month-long experiment of eating at McDonalds for every meal.